AxelBrinck/NanoLogger-Framework/readme.md

 It provides the minimum tools needed to format and log to different outputs, like the console, or file.

-You can log at several outputs at the same time.
+You can log to several outputs at the same time.

-You can define your outputs.
-This means that if you want to log to a database, you can define the procedure and add it as an output.
+You can define your own custom outputs.
+This means that if you want to log to a database, you can define the procedure and add it as an output to the Logger object.

-You can define your own displaying formats, or choose to use the default provided in the framework.
+You can define your own displaying formats also, or choose to use the default one provided in the framework.

 ```
 [Debug       ] - 16:18:03 - Main: 'Program started'